Mercedes-Benz Pontonobilia

 Pon'-ton-o-bil'-ia: n.
 1. An object, most often a scaled representation of a Mercedes-Benz Ponton.
 Also includes any other Ponton minutia suitable for a collection.

-When the Mercedes-Benz Pontonobilia web page was launched in 2001, it did not seem possible such a large and diverse range of scale models, toys and ephemera would develop.
-Scale models of contemporary Mercedes-Benz vehicles have always been popular, but the 1953-1962 Ponton era began more than 50 years ago.
+When the Mercedes-Benz Pontonobilia web page was launched in 2001, it did not seem possible that such a large and diverse range of scale models, toys and ephemera would develop.
+Scale models of contemporary Mercedes-Benz vehicles have always been popular, but the 1953-1962 Ponton era began more than 70 years ago.
 Fortunately, for "Pontonobilia Archaeologists", numerous toy manufacturers from around the world have made (and continue to make) Mercedes-Benz Ponton scale models for both the toy and collectible markets.

 Four-Cylinder Ponton